 CDN77 allows a free trial as you get started.
 Then there is Pay-as-you-go pricing that starts at $0.049 for 1GB, with varying rates for different countries.
 There is no compulsion on monthly uses and no charges for HTTP/S requests.
 Moreover, you have an option of turning any PoP on or offering the network to handle your budget.

-IBM has officially integrated the popular CDN, SoftLayer, into its Bluemix suite of cloud infrastructure services.
-The partnership of IBM with Akamai, regarded as a “best of breed” CDN provider, has led to the creation of one of the world’s fastest and most reliable CDNs.
-It boasts of being the largest at 2,416 data centres.
+IBM finally integrated the popular CDN, SoftLayer, into its Bluemix suite.
+A suite of cloud infrastructure services.
+Also, there is the partnership of IBM with Akamai, regarded as a “best of breed” CDN provider.
+As a result, it has led to the creation of one of the world’s fastest and most reliable CDNs.
+Moreover, it boasts of being the largest at 2,416 data centers.

-Content Delivery Networks make it easier for anyone (from anywhere!) to access and load a site’s content faster as a result of solving the internet’s problem of geographical distance between users and servers.
-So if you were thinking of signing up to a CDN and are not sure about which one suits you best even after reading the points above, here’s an attempt to solve your problem quickly based on the size of your website:
+Content Delivery Networks make it easier for anyone to access and load a site’s content faster.
+Hence, they solve the internet’s problem of geographical distance users and servers.
+So, were thinking of signing up to a CDN but not sure about which one suits you best even after reading the points above?
+Here is an attempt to solve your problem quick, based on the size of your website: